Tag: Covid Life

 Fall Semester Prep

-Throwback to Fall 2020.
-Looks like we'll be masking up again this semester.
 I’ve faced some challenges these past couple weeks that have made it difficult to keep up with online activity.
 I have a wrist injury that has forced me, temporarily, to work with one hand.
-This makes certain tasks like typing much more...
-Continue Reading →
+This makes certain tasks like typing much more difficult.
+I’m trying to view this as a character-building experience.
+Certainly, it’s given…

 It’s Okay to Pull Back (Or, Confessions of a Would-Be Entomologist)